Breaking through the breakfast barrier – 5 simple tips.

 We all know that breakfast is the most important meal of the day.
 It not only provides important nutrients we might otherwise miss out on, it also stabilises blood sugar levels so that we don’t get too hungry later on and end up devouring the contents of the office biscuit tin.

-But, despite knowing how important it is, health professionals are constantly told by patients that they’re just too busy to fit breakfast in.
+But, despite knowing how important it is, we’re constantly told by patients that they’re just too busy to fit it in.

 Mornings are often spent rushing around getting ready for work, sitting in traffic and then running from one thing to the next; so it’s no surprise that sitting down to a healthy meal can be a challenge for even the most organised.